dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 The sample app:

 * Creates an instance of the `AzureServiceTokenProvider` class without a connection string.
-When a connection string isn't provided, the provider attempts to obtain an access token from Managed identities for Azure resources.
+When a connection string isn't provided, the provider attempts to obtain an access token from managed identities for Azure resources.
 * A new <xref:Microsoft.Azure.KeyVault.KeyVaultClient> is created with the `AzureServiceTokenProvider` instance token callback.
 * The <xref:Microsoft.Azure.KeyVault.KeyVaultClient> instance is used with a default implementation of <xref:Microsoft.Extensions.Configuration.AzureKeyVault.IKeyVaultSecretManager> that loads all secret values and replaces double-dashes (`--`) with colons (`:`) in key names.